-While a professional masseuse can be sought for infant massage, it is also something parents can incorporate in their own child care regimen.
-Daily massage for an infant is good for bonding, can help the baby sleep and relieve colic, and may also “enhance an infant’s immune system, motor skills, and intellectual development”.
-Gentle stroking motions and working section-by-section are key elements.
-Simple techniques can be taught by video, and they can give a new parent the confidence they need in massaging their baby at home.
-The abdomen can be stroked in a clockwise motion, the baby can be rocked gently side-to-side, the head and face can also be massaged, and the parents can finish off with the chest, arms, back, and legs.
-Building massage into the daily schedule, just a few minutes at a time, can be beneficial.2 If parents prefer to seek a professional to massage their infant, there are organizations that specialize in this.3,4,5
+While a professional massage therapist can, and likely should, be sought for infant massage, the use of this gentle therapy at home is also something that parents will be able to incorporate in their own child care regimen.
+Daily massage for an infant is good for parent-child bonding, its use might help the baby sleep and relieve colic, and it may also be able to “enhance an infant’s immune system, motor skills, and intellectual development”.
+Gentle stroking motions and working section-by-section are key elements of properly and safely performed massage at home.
+Simple techniques can be taught by video, and they could give a new parent the confidence they need in massaging their baby at home.
+The parent may wish to speak softly to their child to provide additional comfort and familiarity for the baby.
+The newborn’s abdomen can be stroked in a clockwise motion, the baby may be rocked gently side-to-side, the head and face might also be massaged, and the parents could then finish off with the chest, arms, back, and legs.
+Building massage into the daily schedule, just a few minutes at a time, can be very beneficial for both the baby’s mental and physical states.
+The duration of these massage sessions could be lengthened over time, and massage may be performed multiple times per day.
+Massage can bring a family closer together, strengthening their bonding through soothing touch and a calming voice; a break for both baby and parent or parents.2 If parents prefer to seek a professional to massage their infant or teach at-home techniques, there are organizations that specialize in this.
+Some parents might choose to mix sessions of at-home massage with time spent under a professional’s care.3, 4, 5

 Massage and Chiropractic

 Massage can be a complementary procedure to go with chiropractic care.
-Chiropractors also treat pregnant women and infants.
-DCs can use special techniques to help women pregnant with a breech-positioned baby, for example.
-Other types of chiropractic procedures include special positions used for pregnant women.
-The moments after birth can also be treated with chiropractic care, both for the mother and child.
-Massage is a wonderful companion therapy that can be used in these special times of life.
+In fact, it is very common for massage therapists and chiropractors to work together, through both referral and, in some cases, by working in the same office.
+When it comes to treating a wide variety of ailments, massage might act as a complementary aspect of treatment to chiropractic care.
+Chiropractors also have the ability to safely treat pregnant women and infants for a number of conditions.
+DCs have been well trained in the use of special techniques that are specifically meant to help women who are pregnant with a breech-positioned baby, as an example.
+Other types of chiropractic procedures include the employment of special positions and tools during adjustments for pregnant women.
+When the time comes, the moments after birth, which for both the mother and child is physically and mentally a stressful time, may require a chance to relax and realign.
+This can be achieved with chiropractic care, both for the mother and child.
+Massage is a wonderful companion therapy that can be used in these special and delicate times of life.

 Learn about pregnancy and chiropractic.